 FROM, select the Connection created in Step 1 and enter a file name or a wildcard file name, for example,

 Step 8.
 For the destination

-TO, select the Connection created in Step 3.
+Connections tab and select the Redshift Connection created in Step 2.

 Step 11.
 Define the other parameters (the rest are optional):